 - Salt and black pepper, to taste

-- Brown the ground beef in a skillet and season it with salt and pepper.
+- Brown the ground beef in a skillet and add salt and pepper.

-- Take the beef out of the pan and drain off the fat if you wish.
+- Take the beef out of the pan and drain off the fat if you want.

-- Heat up the sesame oil and sauté the garlic, onions and coleslaw mix or cabbage in there until the cabbage is cooked to the desired tenderness.
+- Now heat up the sesame oil and add the garlic onions and coleslaw mix or cabbage until the cabbage is tender.

-- Stir in the hot sauce, soy sauce, sugar or sweetener, vinegar and ginger.
+- Stir in the soy sauce, hot sauce, sweetener, ginger, and vinegar.

-- Add the ground beef back in and mix well to combine.
+- Add the beef back in and mix well.

-- Serve your classic crackslaw recipe with hot sauce on the table for people who like it spicy to spice theirs up a little more.
+- Serve with hot sauce on the table for those who like it spicy to spice theirs up a little more.

 You Won’t Get Tired of a Classic Crackslaw Recipe

-The more you make this low carb classic crackslaw recipe, the more you will wish to personalize it, not only to make it milder or spicier, more bitter or sweeter, but you will also want to get more creative with your ingredients, trying out different kinds of poultry and meat, even fish and seafood or vegetarian equivalents, and other vegetables.
+The more you make this low carb classic crackslaw recipe, the more you will wish to personalize it.
+This is not only to make it milder or spicier, more bitter or sweeter, but also so you can get more creative with your ingredients.
+Try out different kinds of poultry and meat, even fish and seafood or vegetarian equivalents, and other vegetables.